 In connection with this offering, the Underwriters, acting directly or through affiliates, may engage in transactions that stabilize, maintain or otherwise affect the market price of the Offered Certificates.
 Such transactions may include stabilizing transactions pursuant to which the Underwriters, acting directly or through affiliates, may bid for or purchase Offered Certificates in the open market or otherwise for the purpose of stabilizing the market price of the Offered Certificates.
 An Underwriter, acting directly or through affiliates, may also create a short position for its account by selling more Offered Certificates in connection with the offering than it is committed to purchase from Freddie Mac, and in such case may purchase Offered Certificates in the open market following completion of the offering to cover all or a portion of such short position.
 Any of the transactions described in this paragraph may result in the maintenance of the price of the Offered Certificates at a level above that which might otherwise prevail in the open market.
-None of the transactions described in this paragraph may result in the open market.
+None of the transactions described in this paragraph is required, and if any are undertaken, they may be discontinued at any time.